Mining and minerals

 Unfortunately, many mining operations still struggle with frequent equipment breakdowns that hamper operations, incidents causing severe damage to the environment or loss of life, and low staff morale.

-First, prioritise maintenance on critical equipment while postponing or cutting back on less essential maintenance tasks.
+- Prioritise maintenance on critical equipment while postponing or cutting back on less essential maintenance tasks.
 A criticality analysis and risk assessment support this approach, and using appropriate tactics can ensure even more optimal budget spending.

 With an asset management strategy as the basis, we use structured business processes and asset care plans that are firmly integrated and managed through an EAM system to accomplish cost savings and ensure that every cent counts.